-I’m a second-year PhD Student at NYU’s Center for Cyber Security (CCS) under the guidance of Prof. Cappos.
+I’m a third-year PhD Student at NYU’s Center for Cyber Security (CCS) under the guidance of Prof. Cappos.
 Throughout my career, my interests have ranged from binary analysis, cryptography, Operating Systems, and Security-oriented software engineering.
 My goal is to elucidate software solutions that improve security and privacy for all computer users.

 My current research focuses on securing the software development life-cycle.
 Before that, my research focused on secure password storage mechanisms and update systems.
 Because of this, I’m the team lead of in-toto, a framework to secure the software development life-cycle, as well as PolyPasswordHasher, a password storage mechanism that’s incredibly resilient to offline password cracking.
 Also, I’m a contributor for The Update Framework (TUF), which is the software update system being integrated on a variety of projects like Docker, CPAN, and others.

 In my free time, I like developing open source software, including mobile applications for education and a custom desktop-background daemon that crawls Reddit/Imgur.
 I tend towards writing small, yet usable applications on my own and publishing them (usually as proofs of concept) on GitHub.
 I’m also a member of the Arch Linux Security Team, and have contributed small patches to other medium to big-sized F/OSS projects.
 You can read more about the projects I contributed to in my project-list page.

 When I’m not coding, I enjoy playing Guitar (I like playing Progressive rock, Jazz and Math-rock) and reading pretty much about anything.